Free trailer annual service procedure

 Preview the template

-What is a trailer annual service?
+What is a trailer annual service procedure?

 A trailer annual service is a comprehensive inspection and maintenance procedure performed once a year (typically aligned with registration renewal).
 It covers every system on the trailer: coupling and drawbar, brakes, wheel bearings, tyres, suspension, chassis and frame, deck and load restraint, lighting and electrical, compliance markings, landing gear and lubrication.
 Unlike a daily pre-trip check (which the driver performs before each trip), the annual service involves hands-on maintenance: adjusting or replacing brake linings, repacking bearings, torquing wheel nuts, greasing pivot points and thoroughly inspecting structural components.
 It is typically performed by a qualified mechanic or trailer technician.